exuehn/Project.Presentation/README.md

 Main objective is to make the user uncomfortable when dealing with the website.
 To feel like using an interface is foreign and difficult.
 Knowing that we are so used to what we are using, and question why are interfaces build the 'normal' way that we all use.
-Remembering how we felt when we first accessed technology and interfaces where we had to adjust the way we think or move
+Remembering how we felt when we first accessed technology and interfaces where we had to adjust the way we think or move.

 # Aesthetics